 Further reading: Positive Affirmations for Kids: 6 Things You Should Know

-7) Encourage your child to express him/herself.
-When your child is acting out, it’s more common to tell him/her to “STOP THAT RIGHT NOW!!!” rather than ask why he/she is acting out.
+7) Encourage your child to express herself.
+When your child is acting out, it’s more common to tell him/her to “STOP !!!” rather than ask why she is acting out.

-Adopting boundary-based discipline means encouraging a child to express him/herself and understanding the reasons behind his/her behaviour.
+Adopting boundary-based discipline means encouraging a child to express herself and understanding the reasons behind her behavior.

-Our daughter loves to whine which, I’ve been told, is common behaviour for an almost 4-year-old.
-We initially ignored her when she asked questions in her “whining voice”.
-Didn’t work.
-Asking why has helped us respond more appropriately: propose a break when she’s tired, a snack when she’s hungry, a 10-minute reading break when she’s attention-seeking or a time-out when she’s just behaving badly.
+Finding out the reason behind your child’s behavior can help you respond more appropriately: propose a break when she’s tired, a snack when she’s hungry, a 10-minute reading break when she’s attention-seeking or a positive time-out when she’s just behaving badly.

 ARE YOU FEELING DISCOURAGED OR FRUSTRATED WITH YOUR CHILD’S MISBEHAVIOUR?

-The Science of Discipline Workbook will walk you through the process to establish a mindful and effective discipline strategy.
+The Mindful Discipline Email course will walk you through the process to establish a mindful and effective discipline strategy.

 This workbook will help you:

 a) Understand the reasons behind the failure of your discipline approach

 b) Identify an effective discipline plan based on your values